amzn/style-dictionary/docs/formats.md

 ### Using a template / templating engine to create a format

-A formatter is a simple function and created easily with most templating engines.
-Templates are useful if there is a lot of boilerplate code to insert (e.g. ObjectiveC files).
-If the output consists of the values (e.g. a flat SCSS variables file), writing a formatter function directly may be easier.
+Formatters are functions and created easily with most templating engines.
+Formats can be built using templates if there is a lot of boilerplate code to insert (e.g. ObjectiveC files).
+If the output consists of only the values (e.g. a flat SCSS variables file), writing a formatter function directly may be easier.

 Any templating language can work as there is a node module for it.
 All you need to do is register a format that calls your template and returns a string.